VCNinc/SimpleMonero/README.md

 How do I install SimpleMonero?
 ------------------------------

-To install SimpleMonero, simply run these three lines on your Ubuntu server:
+To install SimpleMonero, simply run this one simple line of code on your Ubuntu server:

     wget https://raw.githubusercontent.com/vcninc/SimpleMonero/master/script & chmod +x script & ./script